youssefMazher/OS_project/README.md

 - The process with the shortest remaining time is selected for execution (Remaining Time = Burst Time − Executed Time).

 - Tie-Breaking Rule: If remaining times are equal, the earliest Arrival Time is used.
+- If they arrive at the exact same time, the process with the smaller ID runs first.
+- If a new process arrives with a priority or remaining time equal to the currently running process, the system will not preempt.
+The current process continues to run to minimize Context Switching overhead.

 - It is considered optimal because it provides the minimum average waiting time for a given set of processes.